dart-lang/language/accepted/future-releases/class-modifiers/feature-specification.md

     are mutually exclusive.
 *   `sealed` types cannot be constructed so it's redundant to combine with `abstract`.
-*   `sealed` types cannot be extended or implemented, so it's redundant to combine with `final`, `base`, or `interface`.
+*   `sealed` types already cannot be mixed in, extended or implemented from another library, so it's redundant to combine with `final`, `base`, or `interface`.
-*   `sealed` types cannot be mixed in outside of their library, so it contradicts `mixin` on a class. *It's useful to allow `sealed` on a mixin declaration because the mixin can be applied within the same library.
-    A `sealed mixin class`  does not provide any significant extra functionality over a `sealed mixin`, you can replace `extends MixinClass` with `with Mixin`, so a `sealed mixin class` is not allowed.*
-*   `interface` and `final` classes would prevent a mixin class from being used as a superclass or mixin outside of its library. *Like for `sealed`, an `interface mixin class` and `final mixin class` are not allowed, and `interface mixin` and `final mixin` declaration are recommended instead.*
-*   `mixin` as a modifier can obviously only be applied to a `class` declaration, which makes it also a `mixin` declaration.
+*   `mixin` as a modifier can obviously only be applied to a `class` declaration, which makes it also introduce a mixin.
 *   `mixin` as a modifier cannot be applied to a mixin-application `class` declaration (the `class C = S with M;` syntax for declaring a class).
 The remaining modifiers can.
+*   A `mixin` or `mixin class` declaration is intended to be mixed in, so its declaration cannot have an `interface`, `final` or `sealed` modifier.
-*   Mixin declarations cannot be constructed, so `abstract` is redundant.
+*   A `mixin` declaration cannot be constructed, so `abstract` is redundant.
+*   `enum` declarations cannot be extended, implemented, mixed in, and can always be instantiated, so no modifiers apply to `enum` declarations.

 The remaining valid combinations and their capabilities are: